 The project is to be seen in the context of a research project on chemical attack by organic and inorganic acids under the leadership of the German Society for Concrete and Construction Technology (DBV).
 The results of both research projects will be presented and discussed in the VDZ committees.

-The IGF project 20619 N of VDZ Technology gGmbH is supported by the AiF within the framework of Industrial Collective Research (IGF) of the Federal Ministry of Economic Affairs and Energy on the basis of a decision of the German Bundestag.
+The IGF project 20619 N of VDZ Technology gGmbH is supported by the AiF within the framework of Industrial Collective Research (IGF) of the Federal Ministry of Economic Affairs and Climate Action on the basis of a decision of the German Bundestag.